-Assumed initial public offering price per share \$ 13.00 Historical net tangible book value per share as of September 30, 2013 \$ 0.53 Decrease attributable to the conversion of outstanding convertible preferred stock and cashless exercise of warrants to acquire shares of convertible preferred stock \$ 0.42 Pro forma net tangible book value per share as of September 30, 2013 \$ 0.11 Increase in net tangible book value per share attributable to new investors \$ 2.65 Pro forma as adjusted net tangible book value per share after this offering \$ 2.76 Dilution per share to new investors \$ 10.24
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2013 \$ Decrease attributable to the conversion of outstanding convertible preferred stock and cashless exercise of warrants to acquire shares of convertible preferred stock \$ Pro forma net tangible book value per share as of June 30, 2013 \$ Increase in net tangible book value per share attributable to new investors \$ Pro forma net tangible book value per share after this offering \$ Dilution per share to new investors \$

-If the underwriter exercises its over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$3.00 per share, representing an immediate dilution of \$10.00 per share to new investors, assuming that the initial public offering price will be \$13.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus.
+If the underwriter exercises its over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$ per share, representing an immediate dilution of \$ per share to new investors, assuming that the initial public offering price will be \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$13.00 per share would increase (decrease) the pro forma as adjusted net tangible book value by \$1,058,000, the pro forma as adjusted net tangible book value per share by \$0.22 per share, and the dilution in pro forma as adjusted net tangible book value per share to investors in this offering by \$0.22 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and without taking into account the change in number of shares that will be issued upon cashless exercise of our warrants at the new price.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the pro forma as adjusted net tangible book value by \$, the pro forma as adjusted net tangible book value per share by \$ per share, and the dilution in pro forma as adjusted net tangible book value per share to investors in this offering by \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.